szymonpoltorak/Social-App/social-app-backend/README.md

 * Api documentation created via swagger.
 When you run your spring application go to `http://localhost/swagger-ui/index.html` and you will se your api documentation.

+## Troubleshooting

+* I am getting an error on start of app about filters and connections.
+This means you have not `socialapp` database in your docker container.